savitaashture/triggers/examples/v1beta1/github-owners/README.md

 ## GitHub Owner EventListener

-Creates an EventListener that listens for GitHub webhook `pull_request` or `issue_comment` event types.
-It will continue processing if the user making the request is listed in the [`owners` file](https://www.kubernetes.dev/docs/guide/owners/) and will halt processing if not
+Creates an EventListener that listens for `pull_request` or `issue_comment` GitHub webhook events and will only continue processing if the user making the request is listed in the [`owners` file](https://www.kubernetes.dev/docs/guide/owners/)

 ### Try it out locally: